Optimizing Age-of-Information in Adversarial and Stochastic Environments: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} Quality-of-Service (QoS) offered by a wireless network is traditionally measured along three dimensions, namely, \emph{throughput}, \emph{delay}, and \emph{energy efficiency}.
-Currently, there exists an extensive body of literature on cross-layer resource allocation algorithms to optimize each of the above metrics \cite{tassiulas, mandelbaum2004scheduling, sinha_umw, neely2010stochastic, kozat2004framework}.
-However, it has been argued that the standard QoS metrics are primarily geared towards quantifying the degree of utilization of the system resources and less towards measuring the actual user experience \cite{new_QoS}.
-With the explosive growth of hand-held mobile devices, the Internet of Things (IoT), real-time AR and VR systems powered by the emerging 5G technology, the Quality of Experience (QoE) for the users is expected to play a major role in the future network design \cite{QoE}.
-In order to directly incorporate QoE objective into the system design criteria, a new metric, called \emph{Age-of-Information} (AoI), has been proposed recently for measuring the \emph{freshness} of information available to the end-users \cite{kaul2012real, kosta2017age}.
-Depending on the application, both the average or the peak AoI of a number of users may be of interest \cite{farazi2019fundamental}.
-As an example, for non-critical status updates of a number of users, minimizing the average AoI is useful.
-On the other hand, in applications where the most outdated node is usually the bottleneck (\emph{e.g.,} mission-critical or industrial IoT applications), minimizing the peak-AoI is an appropriate objective.
-It is well-known that mobility increases the capacity of wireless ad hoc networks \cite{grossglauser2002mobility}, \cite{gamal2004throughput}, \cite{neely2005capacity}.
-However, to the best of our knowledge, the effect of user mobility on the freshness of information has not been explored before.
-In this paper, our objective is to design near-optimal scheduling policies in a cellular network for minimizing the average and peak AoI for mobile users under two distinct channel/mobility models, as detailed below.
+\IEEEPARstart{Q}{uality}-of-Service (QoS) offered by data networks has been traditionally evaluated along three major dimensions, namely, throughput, latency, and energy/spectral efficiency.
+There is an extensive body of literature on cross-layer resource allocation algorithms to optimize the above metrics in various wired and wireless networks \cite{tassiulas, mandelbaum2004scheduling, sinha_umw, neely2010stochastic, kozat2004framework}.
+However, it has been widely argued that the standard QoS metrics are primarily geared towards quantifying the degree of utilization of system resources and less towards measuring the actual user experience \cite{new_QoS}.
+With the explosive growth of hand-held mobile devices and the advent of the Internet of Things (IoT) and real-time AR and VR systems, future networks aim to optimize the Quality of Experience (QoE) for its end-users \cite{QoE}.
+In order to incorporate the QoE objectives directly into the design decisions, a fundamentally new metric, called \emph{Age-of-Information} (AoI), has been proposed recently for measuring the freshness of information available to the users \cite{kaul2012real, kosta2017age}.
+Informally, the AoI of a user is defined as the average length of time between its successive information updates.
+From the perspective of a network operator, minimizing either the average or the peak AoI of the users may be of interest \cite{farazi2019fundamental}.
+For example, in the case of non-critical status updates, it makes sense to minimize the average AoI of all users.
+On the other hand, in applications where the most outdated node is the bottleneck (\emph{e.g.,} mission critical or industrial IoT applications), minimizing the peak AoI across all devices is a reasonable objective.
+Apart from uncertain wireless channels and bandwidth constraints, the mobility of the users poses significant challenges to optimize the AoI.
+It is well-known that mobility increases the capacity of wireless ad hoc networks \cite{grossglauser2002mobility, gamal2004throughput, neely2005capacity}.
+Furthermore, the effect of mobility on the QoS, latency, and capacity of wireless cellular networks have been investigated in the papers \cite{baynat2015impact, anton2019impact, baiocchi1996effects}.
+However, to the best of our knowledge, the effect of user mobility on the freshness of information has not been previously explored.
+In this paper, we design near-optimal scheduling policies for minimizing the average and peak AoI in a cellular network under two widely different channel and mobility scenarios.